1

 A qualified retailer may claim a credit equal to 33% of the aggregate purchase price for all qualifying retail sales of new, electric-powered lawn equipment sold in Colorado during the retailer’s income tax year.

 The qualified retailer claiming the credit must provide to the purchaser, at the time of the retail sale, a discount equal to 30% of the purchase price of the qualifying lawn equipment.
-The qualified retailer must show the discount as a separate line item on the receipt or invoice provided to the purchaser.
+The qualified retailer must show the discount as a separate and distinct line item from the price of the items purchased and any applicable taxes or fees on a written or electronic receipt or invoice provided to the purchaser.

 The qualified retailer may retain an administrative fee not to exceed 3% of the purchase price of the new, electric-powered lawn equipment sold.